DefAP/defap/README.md

 - numpy
 - scipy

-A gnuplot installation is also required (tested with gnuplot v5.2) as well as GV (tested with gv 3.7.4) if using a Linux system and want to automatically view plots.
+A gnuplot installation is also required (tested with gnuplot v5.2) and, if using a Linux system and want to automatically view plots, a GV installation (tested with gv 3.7.4).

 ## Usage